 Falls Park & Cleveland Park

 These two downtown parks have it all (and are actually connected).
 Start in Falls Park and check out the Reedy River Falls & the Liberty Bridge.
 Make sure to snap those iconic Greenville photos.
 Then head south down the Swamp Rabbit Trail.
-You’ll pass through Cancer Survivor’s Park (and be sure to stop by the Rock Quarry Garden – a small hidden gem with a little waterfall).
-Then you’ll find yourself in Cleveland Park in less than a mile.
+You’ll pass through Cancer Survivor’s Park and soon find yourself in Cleveland Park in less than a mile.
 Do some people watching, run around in the grass, and then head back when you’re done.

 Swamp Rabbit Trail